-A reference for all database objects, and their properties, that can be imported through your inventory beacon in disconnected mode.
+A reference for all database objects, and their properties, that can be imported through your inventory beacon.

 Here is a complete list of the database objects (and their permissible attributes) that you may import through a custom inventory adapter that runs on your inventory beacon.